 This guide is written by developers for developers.
 It is expected that before reading this guide, you have a basic understanding of NiFi and the concepts of dataflow.
-If not, please see the NiFi Overview and the NiFi User Guide to familiarize yourself with the concepts of NiFi.

-1.2.
 NiFi Components

 NiFi provides several extension points to provide developers the ability to add functionality to the application to meet their needs.
 The following list provides a high-level description of the most common extension points: